siqueiralex/django-docker-example/README.md

 - Remove old migrations (as your DB container was destroyed)
 - Build brand new containers from the docker-compose file
 - Setup a new DB using django migrations api
-- Create a superuser using username and password filled in '.env'
+- Create a superuser using username and password found in '.env'
 - Populate your DB using the fixutes store in 'fixtures' folder.
 If the fixtures are numbered, they will be loaded in order.

 <br />